Why you want IPv6

-IPv6 is great for shell providers and BNC users because a single /64 prefix gives you a "unlimited" vhosts.
-Know that many irc servers k-line you for DNS Spam (i.have.a.stupid.vhost.org).
+IPv6 is great for shell (i.e. "bash" CLI) providers and IRC-bouncer users because a single /64 prefix gives you "unlimited" vhosts.
+Many irc servers k-line ( = block your IP) for off-partyline DNS such as I.do.not.buy.into.the.covid19.hoax.org.
 Also know that some servers only allow one connection from each IP, and some servers limit the number of connections from a /64.
-If you have a /48 then you should divide 10-20 IPs on seperate /64s, having 1000 shell users all using irc on the same /64s is a bad idea.
+If you have a /48 then you should divide 10-20 IPs on separate /64s .
+Having 1000 shell users all using IRC on the same /64s is a bad idea.

-Check the seperate list of IPv6 supported IRC servers.
+Check the separate list of IPv6 supported IRC servers.